AutodeskGames/stingray-docs/source/interactive_help/reference/platform_support.md

 | Sony Experia Z3+ | Adreno 430 |

 > **Important:** These devices are listed as examples only.
 In some regions, these devices ship with different GPUs.
-> Confirm that your target Android device uses the GPU you expect before trying to deploy your game.
+> Confirm that your target Android device uses the GPU you expect before trying to deploy your interactive app.
 When you start the engine, the device GPU brand is printed in the system log, but there are also various online resources or apps that can help you determine the GPU used in a specific device.

 ## Android Version Compatibility